Abbeville: Late Middle Ages

-Throughout the Hundred Years' War, the town was alternately occupied by the English and French causing the inhabitants of the town enormous suffering.
+Throughout the Hundred Years' War, the town was alternately occupied by English and French forces, causing the inhabitants of the town enormous suffering.
 They were tested by excessive taxes and terrible epidemics.
 Over the decades, the region was devastated by looting, epidemics and wolves.
 The city thus appealed to the King of France twice, in 1406 and in 1415.

 Affected by the English expedition of 1346, Abbeville resisted the English army, and served as a home base for Jean Marant who refuelled Calais besieged by the English.

-In 1360, it was transferred, with the County of Ponthieu, of which it was the capital, to the Crown of England by the Treaty of Brétigny.
+In 1360, it was transferred, with the County of Ponthieu of which it was the capital, to the Crown of England by the Treaty of Brétigny.
 That same year, John II of France stayed there after returning from captivity.

 In 1361, Abbeville, again English, poorly welcomed its new masters.
-Ringois, bourgeois of the city, refusing to take the oath of obedience to Edward III of England, was taken to English soil and hurried from the top of the Tower of Dover Castle into the sea in 1368.
+Ringois, a bourgeois of the city, refusing to take the oath of obedience to Edward III of England, was taken to English soil and hurled from the top of the Tower of Dover Castle into the sea in 1368.
 During this period, a revolt of Jacques was defeated by the Abbeville militia in the vicinity of Saint-Riquier.
 The soldiers of Charles V captured the city by surprise, but the English recaptured it shortly after and it remained in their possession until 1385.

 Like other Picardy cities, it then passed under Burgundian rule at the end of the Battle of Mons-en-Vimeu in 1421.
 In 1430, Henry VI of England was received at Abbeville.

 In 1435, the city was ceded to Philip the Good, the Duke of Burgundy, by the Treaty of Arras.

-Louis XI bought Abbeville to the Duke of Burgundy in 1463 and visited the city on 27 September of the same year.
-In December, by its letters patent, he confirmed the privileges of the city, attached by his predecessors, but in 1465, Charles the Bold returns on this assignment by taking the lead of the League of the Public Weal.
+Louis XI bought Abbeville from Philip the Good in 1463 and visited the city on 27 September of the same year.
+In December, by letters patent, he confirmed the privileges of the city, attached by his predecessors, but in 1465 Charles the Bold revoked the grant by taking the lead of the League of the Public Weal.

-In 1466, the municipality enacts safety regulations recommending to reduce or not use flammable materials (such as walls in timber or straw roofs) in construction, in order to reduce the risk of fire.
+In 1466, the municipality enacted safety regulations recommending to reduce or not use flammable materials (such as walls in timber or straw roofs) in construction, in order to reduce the risk of fire.
 However, it clashed with general hostility, and the regulations were finally just applied.

-Louis XI failed before Abbeville in 1471, but covered Picardy on the death of the Duke of Burgundy in 1477.
+Louis XI failed before Abbeville in 1471, but recovered Picardy on the death of the Duke of Burgundy in 1477.

 Early modern era

-In 1477 it was annexed by King Louis XI of France, and was held by two illegitimate branches of the royal family in the 16th and 17th centuries, being in 1696 reunited to the crown.
+In 1477 it was annexed by King Louis XI, and was held by two illegitimate branches of the royal family in the 16th and 17th centuries, being in 1696 reunited to the crown.
 In 1480, then 1483, a plague epidemic ravaged Abbeville.
 Charles VIII visited the town in 1493.